Zooming user interface: History

 From 2008 to 2010, GNOME Shell used a zooming user interface for virtual workspaces management.
 This ZUI was eventually replaced by a different, scrolling-based design.

-In 2017, bigpictu.re offers an infinite (pan and zoom) notepad as a web application based on one of the first ZUI open-source libraries.
+In 2017, bigpictu.re offered an infinite (pan and zoom) notepad as a web application based on one of the first ZUI open-source libraries.

 In 2017, Zircle UI was released.
 It is an open source UI library that uses zoomable navigation and circular shapes.

+In 2022, the Miro collaboration platform, which uses a zooming user interface, reported 40 million users.
+It was released in 2011 as RealtimeBoard, eventually being rebranded to Miro in 2019.